In this guide we’ll take a look at the best fence paints on the market.

 I chose the Dark Oak shade as my shed was already quite dark.
 I would recommend that you choose a shade the same or darker than your existing fence colour for best results.
 The tub contains enough to cover 6 fence panels with one coat.

 This Ronseal Fence paint is easy to apply and gives a good finish that will last quite some time.
-If you are looking for the best fence paint for the money, this 5 litre fence paint might be just what you’re looking for.
+If you are looking for the best fence paint for the money, this 5 litre fence paint is the one for you!

 If you’re are looking for something a bit brighter to jazz up your garden, this Johnstone paint comes in a great range of stylish colours from subtle blues to bright pinks and everything in between.
 It is suitable for use on most wooden garden surfaces including fences, sheds and garden furniture.